XBigTK13X/power-grid-automa/ANALYSIS.md

 It might make sense to have a 1p and 2p deck, but I like keeping things simple and only needing a single deck.

 Maybe the automa has two stacks of plants.
 It a new purchase is higher, then it goes top the stack.
 Otherwise it goes bottom the stack.

+Automa cannot build a third time in any city!